apache/drill/_docs/odbc-jdbc-interfaces/installing-the-odbc-driver/010-installing-the-driver-on-linux.md

     * CentOS 5, 6, or 7
     * SUSE Linux Enterprise Server (SLES) 11 or 12
  * 90 MB of available disk space.
- * An installed ODBC driver manager:
-    * iODBC 3.52.7 or above
-      or
-    * unixODBC 2.2.14 or above
-    On Linux, 3.52.7 is available as a tarball.
+ * An installed ODBC driver manager such as, iODBC 3.52.7 (or above) or unixODBC 2.2.14 (or above).
+On Linux, iODBC 3.52.7 is available as a tarball.
 After unpacking the tarball, see the README for instructions about building the driver manager.
  * The client must be able to resolve the actual host name of the Drill node or nodes from the IP address.
 Verify that a DNS entry was created on the client machine for the Drill node or nodes.
 If not, create an entry in `/etc/hosts` for each node in the following format:

     	<drill-machine-IP> <drill-machine-hostname>